Homicide Hunter: Ratings

-On Tuesday, November 12, 2013, Investigation Discovery had its best night ever for Homicide Hunter, delivering 1.3 million viewers and ranking No. 8 in ad-supported cable programs.

-On Tuesday, August 18, 2015, Investigation Discovery shattered network records with the Season 5 premiere, delivering 3.8 million viewers and making it a Top 5 cable program in its time period.
+On Tuesday, November 12, 2013, during the third season, Homicide Hunter reached a new peak with 1.3 million viewers and ranking No. 8 in ad-supported cable programs.
+Ratings continued to grow, with the Tuesday, August 18, 2015, Season 5 premiere setting a then-record for Investigation Discovery, delivering 3.8 million viewers and making it a Top 5 cable program in its time period.

-During the 2017 season, the series remained a top performer with an average of 1.9 million viewers.

-As of 2015, Homicide Hunter was airing in 183 countries.
+During the 2017 calendar year, which included the last seven episodes of the sixth season and the first 13 episodes of the seventh season, the series averaged 1.9 million viewers, part of a then nine-year network-wide trend of Investigation Discovery steadily increasing its ratings.